daveRendon/az-service-fabric-service-autoscaling/README.md

 *(mandatory step to run this sample)*

 This feature requires version 6.2.194.1+ of Azure Service Fabric, and enabling the 'Resource Monitor Service' on the Cluster.
 Since the Azure Portal does not provde an option enable this Service at this time, I am using an ARM Template (1-Nodetype-elb-SFCluster-oms.json) that deploys a cluster with this feature enabled.
-*The VM Size of D1_v2 is used in this ARM Template to easily simulate the CPU load leading to an auto scale trigger*
+*The VM Size of D1_v2 is used in this ARM Template to easily simulate the CPU load leading to an auto scale rule trigger*

 To run this ARM Template, you would require the following handy that is specific to your Azure Subscription:
 1. The Key Vault URL